Giveth/milestonetracker/README.md

 4. maxCompletionDate: The latest UNIX time the Milestone can be authorized for payment.

 5. milestoneLeadLink: An address that can mark the Milestone complete along with the `recipient`.
-Normally this will be the address that receives payment in `payData` and the address in charge of actually completing the Milestone.
+Normally this will be the address that receives payment in `payData` and the person/group resposible for actually completing the Milestone.

 6. reviewer: The address is in charge of rejecting or approving that the Milestone has actually been completed after the `recipient` or the `milestoneLeadLink` have marked it complete.